hugobrenet/opensvc-collector-mcp/README.md

 > Give AI agents a clean, typed MCP interface to the OpenSVC Collector API.

-`opensvc-collector-mcp` is a FastMCP server that exposes OpenSVC Collector data as MCP tools, so LLM clients can inspect infrastructure inventory through a controlled HTTP interface.
+`opensvc-collector-mcp` is a FastMCP server that exposes OpenSVC Collector data as MCP tools, so LLM clients can inspect infrastructure inventory, service state, and operational history through a controlled HTTP interface.

 ## What It Is

 - MCP server built with `FastMCP`
-- HTTP transport served directly with `uvicorn`
+- HTTP transport served with `uvicorn`
 - custom health route: `/health`
-- current tool surface: node inventory tools
+- typed Pydantic input and output models for MCP tools
+- OpenSVC Collector read-only tool surface for nodes, services, and clusters
 - architecture split between:
-  `tools/` for MCP tool definitions and
+  - `tools/` for MCP tool definitions
-  `core/` for business logic
+  - `core/` for Collector workflows and business logic
+  - `models/` for typed request and response contracts

 ## Why It Exists